1jour1vin

 Beaurenard Estate

-The Domaine de Beaurenard has been a family estate for seven generations in Châteauneuf-du-Pape, in the Rhône Valley.
-A notarized deed dated December 16, 1695, mentions "Bois Renard," which over the years became "Beaurenard."
-The Coulon brothers, Daniel and Frédéric, took over from their parents Paul and Régine, and are committed to continuing the tradition.
-Domaine de Beaurenard covers 32 hectares of vineyards in Châteauneuf-du-Pape and 25 hectares in Côtes du Rhône Villages Rasteau.
+The Domaine de Beaurenard has been a family-owned estate for seven generations in Châteauneuf-du-Pape, in the Rhône Valley.
+A notarial deed dated December 16, 1695, mentions “Bois Renard,” which over the years became “Beaurenard.”
+The Coulon brothers, Daniel and Frédéric, succeeded their parents Paul and Régine, and are committed to carrying on the tradition.
+Domaine de Beaurenard spans 32 hectares of vineyards in Châteauneuf-du-Pape and 25 hectares of Côtes du Rhône Villages Rasteau.

-The terroir of Châteauneuf-du-Pape is unique, notably for its large pebbles which, heated by the sun, providentially diffuse gentle warmth into the soil, promoting the ripeness and concentration of the grapes.
-Domaine de Beaurenard has the "Symphony of 13 grape varieties" characteristic of the appellation, bringing aromatic complexity, power, and balance.
-For red wines, there are four dominant grape varieties: Grenache, Syrah, Mourvèdre, and Cinsault, complemented by Counoise, Muscardin, Terret noir, and Vaccarèse.
+The terroir of Châteauneuf-du-Pape is unique, notably for its large stones which, heated by the sun, radiate gentle warmth into the soil, thereby promoting the ripeness and concentration of the grapes.
+Domaine de Beaurenard features the appellation’s characteristic “Symphony of 13 Grape Varieties,” which brings aromatic complexity, power, and balance.
+For red wines, four dominant varieties—Grenache, Syrah, Mourvèdre, and Cinsault—are complemented by Counoise, Muscardin, Terret Noir, and Vaccarèse.
 The whites are made from white grape varieties: Clairette, Roussane, Bourboulenc, Grenache blanc, Picardan, and Picpoul.
-The average age of the vines at Domaine de Beaurenard is around 45 years, with yields in Châteauneuf varying from 25 to 35 hl/ha.
+The average age of the vines at Domaine de Beaurenard is approximately 45 years, with yields in Châteauneuf ranging from 25 to 35 hl/ha.

 Wine estates recommended by